stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/prerequisites.md

 ## How to request an account

-To request an account, the sponsoring Stanford faculty member should email research-computing-support@stanford.edu, specifying the names and SUNet IDs of his/her research team members needing an account.
+To request an account, the sponsoring Stanford faculty member should email srcc-support@stanford.edu, specifying the names and SUNet IDs of his/her research team members needing an account.

 Sherlock is open to the Stanford community as a computing resource to support